- Chart

 Goal

-The primary investment goal of the VanEck Mortgage REIT Income ETF is to generate current income and capital appreciation by investing in companies within the mortgage REIT industry.
+The primary investment goal of the VanEck Mortgage REIT Income ETF is to provide investors with income and capital appreciation through investments in U.S. mortgage REITs.

 Investment Approach and Strategy